lawmurray/LibBi/60-faq.md

 We are not aware of other software packages in this space that have the same high performance computing orientation as LibBi.

-This paper, which introduces LibBi, elaborates more on the differences.